JortBox/Halo-FDCA/README.md

   -freq FREQ            (float) frequency in MHz to calculate flux in.
 When
                         given, the spectral index will be used.
 Default: image frequency
+  -rms                  (float) Set manual rms noise level to be used by the code in uJy/beam Default: rms calculated by code
 ```
 The keywords `object`, `d_path` and `z` are mandatory to give to be able to run the code.